 Explore the Sacred Valley assisted by a professional bilingual guide

 The famous Salt Mines of Maras and the Incan agricultural experiment of Moray are places to tick off your bucket list.
 Take a peek into the past and see how each place is filled with Incan history as old as the Tahuantinsuyo.

 All year round

 Cuzco hotel and hostel pickup

 San Francisco Square

-The tour commences with pick-ups from hotels and hostels at 8:40 am, and from there we continue onwards to Chinchero.
-Here we will make a quick stop to visit the craft market, where you can check out the different handcrafted ítems the local people sell.
-From here, we will continue on to the colourful town of Maras, which sits 52 km outside of Cusco.
-This small village is most famous for its salt mines, which consist of about 3000 small wells with an average area of around 5m², from which salt is extracted after a drying process.
+The tour commences with pick-ups from hotels and hostels at 8:40 am, and from there we make our way to the picturesque town of Chinchero.
+Here we will make a quick stop to visit the craft market, where you can check out the different handcrafted items the local people sell.
+From here, we will continue on to the colorful town of Maras, located 52 km outside of Cusco.
+This small village is most famous for its salt mines, which consist of about 3000 small wells with an average area of around 5m² and from where salt is extracted after an arduous drying process.
 The salt mines - better known as “Salineras de Maras” - have been exploited since Inca times as a means of economic exchange.

-The last stop on the tour is a visit to the archaeological site of Moray, a group of circular terraces built in amphitheatre-style platforms, which was once used as an experimental agricultural centre.
+The last stop on the tour is a visit to the archaeological site of Moray, a group of circular terraces built in amphitheater-style platforms, which was once used as an experimental agricultural center.
 Learn how this site dates back to centuries ago, at a time when the Incans used it to study the adaptation of plants to new ecosystems.

 On the way back to Cusco, take some time to enjoy the views of the majestic mountains and the magnificent Peruvian landscape that surrounds these parts.

-Not included: Tourist ticket (Salt Mines "Salineras de Maras" - 10 soles and Moray - 70 soles)
+Tourist tickets (Salt Mines "Salineras de Maras" - 10 soles and Moray - 70 soles) are not included

 08:40 - 09:00